oluwaseunadenuga/grc_project/README.md

 ## CONCLUSION AND RECOMMENDATIONS
 APT34’s sophisticated tactics and nation-state backing make it a persistent and formidable threat.
 The client should:
-- Implement the recommended defence strategies to strengthen their security posture
+- Implement the recommended defence strategies to strengthen their security posture.
-- Foster a culture of security awareness among employees to reduce human error:*
+- Foster a culture of security awareness among employees to reduce human error.
-- By adopting these measures, the client can significantly reduce the risk of successful APT34 attacks and enhance resilience against future threat target Top Wastage Causes
+- By adopting these measures, the client can significantly reduce the risk of successful APT34 attacks and enhance resilience against future threat target Top Wastage Causes.

 ## THANK YOU